gcourchinoux/gaspardasm/Readme.md

 ## todo:

-*Interruption
+-Interruption
-*Test and test memory.
+-Test and test memory.
-*make test about jmp instructions
+-make test about jmp instructions
-*GNU assmbly instruction , I have writted the code to handle it but nothing is taked.
+-GNU assmbly instruction , I have writted the code to handle it but nothing is taked.
-*create a test directory with all the test assembly code from gcc.
+-create a test directory with all the test assembly code from gcc.
 ## not working

-*perhaps the memory when pagination is enabled because the child child[] (in struct page_table)  is pretty awfull.
+-perhaps the memory when pagination is enabled because the child child[] (in struct page_table)  is pretty awfull.
 Need to be tested !

 # Copyright